tytydraco/yessleep/out/Tooth_Fairy_Immolation.md

 My mom suddenly slammed the door with all the power she could muster without warning.
 The line went tout and my tooth was pulled out from my gumline with a wet popping sound as the line then fell loose again and my tooth clattered to the ground.

 Droplets of blood trickled down onto my tongue from the now empty socket as I winced in pain.
-But I didn’t have to worry as the pain didn’t last long, as it soon subsided and the discomfort I had up to that point faded.
+But I didn’t have to worry as the pain didn’t last long, soon subsiding and the discomfort I had up to that point fading.

 My mom wandered over to where my shiny white now laid and picked it up.
 “See, sweetie, it wasn’t that bad.”